Zach McKinstry Player Props: Tigers vs. Padres

 Zach McKinstry At The Plate

-- McKinstry leads Detroit with an OBP of .319 this season while batting .244 with 29 walks and 39 runs scored.
+- McKinstry has 68 hits this season and a team-best OBP of .321.

-- McKinstry has picked up a hit in 54 of 88 games this year, with multiple hits 11 times.
+- McKinstry has reached base via a hit in 55 games this year (of 89 played), and had multiple hits in 12 of those games.

-- In 6.8% of his games this year, he has hit a home run, and 2% of his trips to the dish.
+- He has hit a home run in seven games this season (7.9%), homering in 2.3% of his chances at the plate.

-- McKinstry has driven in a run in 16 games this year (18.2%), including five games with more than one RBI (5.7%).
-He has also driven home three or more of his team's runs in one contest.
+- McKinstry has had at least one RBI in 19.1% of his games this year (17 of 89), with more than one RBI five times (5.6%).
+He has also accounted for three or more of his team's runs in one contest.

-- In 36 of 88 games this season, he has scored, and three of those games included multiple runs.
+- He has scored in 37 of 89 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.